kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

   inside a car's Android system without sending data to the cloud.
 This can be critical for privacy and performance.

 In short, in-process DBMSs aren't scary, monolithic systems that require constant maintenance and database administration.
-Instead, they are DBMS libraries that can be deployed anywhere -- giving you a lot of flexibility in how you achitect your data-intensive applications.
+Instead, they are DBMS libraries that can be deployed anywhere -- giving you a lot of flexibility in how you architect your data-intensive applications.
 In fact, you can often observe that users of in-process and client-server DBMSs refer to different things when they use the word _"database."_ When a Postgres user refers to a _Postgres database,_ they're usually talking